RetroDECK/ES-DE/FAQ.md

 ## Can I change the system sorting to not sort by full system names?

-Yes this is possible via an es_systems_sorting.xml file that you place in the ~/.emulationstation/custom_systems/ directory.
-There are four such files bundled with ES-DE which sort by  _"Hardware type, release year", "Manufacturer, hardware type, release year", "Manufacturer, release year"_ or simply _"Release year"_.
-You can create your own custom sorting files as well if needed.
+Yes the systems sorting configuration file can be selected via the _Systems sorting_ option in the _UI Settings_ menu.
+There are four such files bundled with ES-DE to sort by _"Release year", "Manufacturer, release year", "Hardware type, release year"_ and _"Manufacturer, hardware type, release year"_.
+If you don't want to use any of the bundled files then you can create your own custom sorting file and place it into the ~/.emulationstation/custom_systems/ directory.
 More details about this setup can be found in the _es_systems_sorting.xml_ section of the [Building and advanced configuration](INSTALL.md#es_systems_sortingxml) document.

+## I'm missing some systems like SNES MSU-1 and WiiWare, could those get added to ES-DE?

+To keep the system count within reason hack systems and e-shop systems are not included and there are no plans to add them in.
+This would include things like _PSP Minis, PlayStation Store, WiiWare, SNES MSU-1, Sega Mega Drive MSU-MD, ROM Hacks_ and so on.
+It's possible to add such games to the regular systems though, for example by placing them inside their own folders if you want to clearly separate them from the rest of the games.
+You could also create custom collections for these games.

 ## I don't like the default emulator for a certain system, how can I choose an alternative?